hanselblack/GovtTecDataScience/README.md

 python3 analysis.py
 ```

-This will generate out the output.txt which shows the grouping of the duration of the time.
+This will generate out the output.txt which shows the grouping of the duration of the trip.
+This data is used to craft out the network for question1.